Raducanu loss leaves GB with tough task in BJK Cup

 The winners will qualify for November's finals, while the runners-up face a play-off tie the same week.

-Britain are among the countries bidding to host the finals and could also still qualify as the host nation.
+Britain are among the countries bidding to stage the finals and could also still qualify as the host nation.

-US Open champion Raducanu, who beat Martincova on Friday to level at 1-1, was aiming to put Britain into the lead in the tie for the first time and give the momentum to a new-look side.
+US Open champion Raducanu, who beat Tereza Martincova on Friday to level at 1-1, was aiming to put Britain into the lead in the tie for the first time and give the momentum to a new-look side.

-But, in what was only her second senior match on clay, world number 12 Raducanu came up against a wily opponent, who is a natural on the surface and has proved that with her results.
+But, in what was only her second senior match on clay, the world number 12 came up against a wily opponent, who is a natural on the surface and has proved that with her results.

 Raducanu, 19, was unable to cope with her opponent's variety and court-craft in a one-sided first set, which lasted just 26 minutes.

-The Briton needed to go off court for treatment before the start of the second set, apparently for blisters on her foot, and struggled to move properly when the match resumed.
+The Briton needed to go off court for treatment before the start of the second set, for a blister on her right foot, and struggled to move properly when the match resumed.

 Vondrousova, ranked 32nd in the world, moved 2-0 ahead but then seemed unsettled by Raducanu's lack of movement and lost concentration.